-After fucking about with various part timers, starry eyed wastrels, precious sorts and mercenaries the group arrived at it’s current line up, which features Lloyd, Andreas Schmid from Faust on bass, ex Violet Violet drummer Fliss Kitson and on guitar James Smith, who Lloyd had spotted playing with Damo Suzuki.
+After fucking about with various part timers, starry eyed wastrels, precious sorts and mercenaries the group arrived at it’s current (and now longest standing) line up, which features Lloyd, Andreas Schmid from Faust on bass, ex Violet Violet wonder drummer Fliss Kitson and on guitar James Smith, who Lloyd had spotted playing with Damo Suzuki.

-Since restarting the group have been more productive than ever – releasing six 7″ vinyl singles, two 10″ EPs and six studio albums, touring England, mainland Europe and USA numerous times, playing various festivals and recording many radio sessions along the way.
+Since restarting the group have been more productive than ever – releasing eight 7″ vinyl singles, a 10” EP, two 6 song mini albums and eight full length studio albums.
+They have regularly toured the UK and mainland Europe and also USA numerous times, playing various festivals and recording many radio sessions along the way.

 The band continued and continue to operate with no manager, booking agent, publisher, et al, but they get by.
 And they work equally well with pop musicians, rock n rollers and the avant garde.
 The group is independent, maverick, diligent, daft, blah blah.